 Of course.
 Looking at a game like “Just Cause”, one of the main challenges is the fact that it’s a utopian sandbox game.
-This means that things like the game’s voice-count can go through the roof at any given time, causing the game to play 250+ voices simultaneously, which you definitely don’t want, seeing as the maximum number of voices tends to be 48-64.
+This means that things like the game’s voice-count can go through the roof at any given time, causing the game to play 250+ voices simultaneously, which you definitely don’t want, seeing as the maximum number of voices tends to be 48 – 64.
 Creating a system that can handle that eventuality is one our biggest audio challenges for “Just Cause”.
-“Mad Max” wasn’t like that.
+A game like “Mad Max” wasn’t like that.
 There we had the opposite problem of having too much silence, since the game is set in a wasteland world.
 So we had to fill it with weird sounds that stretched for kilometers across the world, things that would have been redundant in “Just Cause”.

 What kinds of advantages does the Avalanche engine offer the audio team when you guys are working?

 Well, the movie was shot parallel to making the game.
-The studio participated early-on by given us a sample of what was being done with the movie so that we stayed in sync, but their vehicles and audio recordings had different specifications than what we needed.
+The studio participated early-on by given us a sample of what was being done with the film, so that we stayed in sync, but their vehicles and audio recordings had different specifications than what we needed.
 We needed to record a vehicle from every possible angle so that when it’s being used in the game, it provides a believable experience.
 Movies don’t do that, since their media is linear.
 So we couldn’t really use their resources.
 We would have had more use of their music than their sound effects or vehicles recordings, to be honest.